Act 319 - "Clean & Green"

 - Land may be eligible for preferential assessment under the Pennsylvania Farmland and Forest Land Assessment Act of 1974 (Act 319) when it meets the minimum qualifications for one of 3 eligible use categories described by the Act.

 - Enrollment period runs from March 1 to June 1 of each year.
 The property owner must make separate application for each non-contiguous tract of land on which they desire use-value assessment.

-- Applications must be submitted to the Chester County Assessment Office by June first.
+- Applications must be received by the Chester County Assessment Office or date stamped by June first.
 This application may be filed in person or by mail at the Chester County Assessment Office, 313 W. Market St, Suite 4202, West Chester, Pennsylvania 19380-0991

 Questions & Concerns

 Any questions regarding the proper completion of the application are to be directed to the Assessment Office at the above address or by calling 610-344-6105.
 The application is available for download, but cannot be submitted electronically.
 All signatures on the applications must be notarized.